Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Data/README.md

 REACHES data provides in `temperature index value.v1.xlsx`.

 The kriged REACHES data provides in `tempe_all.csv`.
-(It contains Beijing, Shanghai, Hong Kong)

 The GHCN data provides in `GHCNv4.xlsx`.